What is proper time to spray fence lines and what is best herbicide to use?

 Do you have any upcoming classes?
 Thanks!

-Milam County Texas rangelands Posted about 3 years ago
+Milam County Texas rangelands Posted over 3 years ago

 What foliar spray can be used to control algerita?
 IPT along fences